There are several possibilities and usually the error message can give you some hints.

 - If you have a new computer or for some other reason you have generated a new ssh key, please update your ssh keys on the IPA user portal.

 - You are using (deprecated) DSA keys.
 As per the OpenSSH website: “OpenSSH 7.0 and greater similarly disable the ssh-dss (DSA) public key algorithm.
 It too is weak and we recommend against its use”.
-Solution: generate a new RSA keypair (3092 bit or more) and send it to email@example.com.
+Solution: generate a new RSA keypair (3092 bit or more) and re-upload it on the IPA web portal (use the URL communicated to you by the UL HPC team in your “welcome” mail).
 For more information on keys, see this website.
-Please note that Ed25519 keys do not currently work with the Debian 7 (Wheezy) servers.

-- Your public key is corrupted, please resend it to firstname.lastname@example.org
+- Your public key is corrupted, please verify and re-upload it on the IPA web portal.

 - We have taken the cluster down for maintenance and we forgot to activate the banner message mentioning this.
 Please check the calendar, the latest Twitter messages (box on the right of this page) and the messages sent on the